reinterpretcat/vrp/README.md

 # Description

-This project provides the way to solve multiple variations of **Vehicle Routing Problem** known as rich VRP.
+This project provides a way to solve multiple variations of **Vehicle Routing Problem** known as rich VRP.
 It provides custom hyper- and meta-heuristic implementations, shortly described [here](https://reinterpretcat.github.io/vrp/internals/index.html).

 If you use the project in academic work, please consider citing: